Ohm's law

 In physics, the term Ohm's law is also used to refer to various generalizations of the law; for example the vector form of the law used in electromagnetics and material science:

-where J is the current density at a given location in a resistive material, E is the electric field at that location, and σ (sigma) is a material-dependent parameter called the conductivity.
+where J is the current density at a given location in a resistive material, E is the electric field at that location, and σ (sigma) is a material-dependent parameter called the conductivity, defined as the inverse of resistivity ρ (rho).
 This reformulation of Ohm's law is due to Gustav Kirchhoff.

 History

 In January 1781, before Georg Ohm's work, Henry Cavendish experimented with Leyden jars and glass tubes of varying diameter and length filled with salt solution.
 He measured the current by noting how strong a shock he felt as he completed the circuit with his body.
 Cavendish wrote that the "velocity" (current) varied directly as the "degree of electrification" (voltage).
-He did not communicate his results to other scientists at the time, and his results were unknown until Maxwell published them in 1879.
+He did not communicate his results to other scientists at the time, and his results were unknown until James Clerk Maxwell published them in 1879.

 Francis Ronalds delineated "intensity" (voltage) and "quantity" (current) for the dry pile—a high voltage source—in 1814 using a gold-leaf electrometer.
 He found for a dry pile that the relationship between the two parameters was not proportional under certain meteorological conditions.